The 8 Best (& Free!) Google Ads Tutorials for Beginners Right Now

 Starting to advertise online is intimidating.
 Especially when it feels like gambling—there is an auction?
 I have to bid on keywords?
 How do I set a budget?
 What is a campaign?
 What are extensions?!
 (You get the point.)

 I can empathize.
-I’m still figuring out what AdWords can offer, which is why I think everyone should have these easy and free AdWords tutorials to help walk through the process.
+I’m still figuring out what Google Ads (formerly known as Google AdWords) can offer, which is why I think everyone should have these easy and free Google Ads tutorials to help walk through the process.

 To be clear, I don’t think you need ALL of these tutorials.
 You can probably just choose one or two—but whether you prefer reading, videos, or a more active learning experience, there’s something for everyone here!